clanfear/SOC321/docs/syllabus.md

 in the first weekand for which templates are provided.
 Homework will be handed in as *both* a knitted HTML file and an R Markdown document with all required code to produce the output document.
-They will be graded on a 0 to 5 point scale based on a simple *effort-focused* rubric found on the homework page.
+They will be graded on a 0 to 6 point scale based on a simple *effort-focused* rubric found on the homework page.
 These are designed first and foremost to develop skills rather than "prove" you have learned concepts.
 I encourage you to communicate and work together, so long as you write and explain your code yourself and do not copy work wholesale.
 You can learn a lot from replicating others' code but you will learn nothing if you copy it without knowing how it works.
-Use of "found" or "borrowed" code is permitted only provided a citation.
+Use of "found" or "borrowed" code is permitted only provided a citation (a link is sufficient).

 ### [Code Review](null)
 Each week an assignment is due, students will be randomly assigned to review another